 - 9.1 This section outlines how specific submission points seeking to re-zone land will be assessed by the reporting officers.
 The assessment of each submission point will be addressed in a separate s42a report issued following the receipt of submitter evidence.
-This outlines the steps with subsequent sections outlining the frameworks. - 9.2 The process will follow three steps: - 1.
-When the location of the site is greenfield;

-- a. and within the Urban Growth Overlay, then it is tested against a greenfield or rural-residential framework, outlined below (depending on what is applicable); - b. if it is outside the overlay, then it is checked against the NPS-UD Policy 8 Criteria.
-If it meets the criteria then it is tested against a greenfield framework, - c. if it is outside the overlay and does not meet the Policy 8 criteria, then it is checked as to whether it serves another need and is up to the reporting officer's discretion; and - d. if it does not meet any of the criteria above, it is tested against the relevant framework for reference to inform future strategic planning. - 2.
-When a site is not greenfield there are three options: - a.
+This outlines the steps with subsequent sections outlining the frameworks. - 9.2 The process will follow three steps: - When the location of the site is residential greenfield; - a. and within the Urban Growth Overlay, then it is tested against a greenfield or ruralresidential framework, outlined below (depending on what is applicable); - b. if it is outside the overlay, then it is checked against the NPS-UD Policy 8 Criteria encompassed in the Urban Growth Objectives.
+If it meets the criteria then it is tested against a greenfield framework, - if it is outside the overlay and does not meet the Urban Growth Objectives, then it is checked as to whether it serves another need and is up to the reporting officer's discretion; and - d. if it does not meet any of the criteria above, it is tested against the relevant framework for reference to inform future strategic planning. - When a site is not residential greenfield there are three options: - a.
 If the re-zoning is seeking intensification then it is tested against the intensification framework, outlined below; - b.
-If the re-zoning is seeking commercial or industrial zoning then it is tested against the business framework, outlined below; - c.
+If the re-zoning is seeking commercial or industrial zoning then it is tested against the business framework, outlined below;

+- c.
 Any other request is at the reporting officer's discretion. - 9.3 This is shown as a flow chart in Appendix 1.
 The following sections outline the criteria for assessment.

-10. NPS-UD Policy 8 Significance Criteria
+10. NPS-UD Policy 8 Significance Criteria and the Urban Growth Objectives

 - 10.1 For any greenfield re-zoning outside of an Urban Growth Overlay, the first test is whether it meets the NPS-UD Policy 8 significance criteria.
 This test is used as the NPS-UD provides for a 'gateway' beyond what is identified by the Council.
 The exact wording of the NPS-UD states that this should only be used when considering plan changes, which as defined in the RMA would not be in a District Plan Review.
 However, the intent of the NPS-UD suggests that it should not be limited to a plan change but rather situations when changing the plan.
 This is consistent with recent legal advice received by the Council, see Appendix 2.
 This position has softened slightly from previously circulated advice.
-In the absence of additional criteria developed by the regional council, the other elements of Policy 8 are used. - 10.2 Policy 8 and Implementation 3.8 outline what Council must have particular regard to when considering whether a plan change is providing for significant development capacity.
+In the absence of additional criteria developed by the regional council, the Urban Growth Chapter Right of Reply outlines an approach to critieria in UG-P3, which is to use the Urban Growth Objectives. - 10.2 Policy 8 and Implementation 3.8 outline what Council must have particular regard to when considering whether a plan change is providing for significant development capacity.
 These are: it contributes to a well-functioning urban environment; is well-connected along transport corridors; and any regional council criteria.
-Currently there is no regional criteria so the other two factors are considered. - 10.3 Well-functioning urban environment is defined as Policy 1 of the NPS-UD.
-This outlines six factors (minimum): - have or enable a variety of homes that meet the needs in terms of type, price, and location, of different households and enable Māori to express their cultural traditions and norms; and - 2. have or enable a variety of sites that are suitable for different business sectors in terms of location and site size; and
+These elements are covered within the Urban Growth Objectives.
+The reporting officer therefore needs to consider whether all elements of the objectives have been explicitly addressed and be satisfied that these requirements have been met.